elfsternberg/boggle-solver/docs/20190805_Tries_in_Rust.md

 So, we need a trie for our dictionary.
 Tries are extremely fast, Ο(n) where `n` is the length of the word.
 They're memory-intensive, but these days memory is cheaper than time.
-Each node has two conditions: the list of letters that it leads to, and whether or not its a terminal node.
+Each node has two conditions: the list of letters that it leads to, and whether or not it's a terminal node.
 For the "list of letters," we're going to use a HashMap.
 The child nodes must be boxed as we're building this on the heap (it will be *huge* for a full-sized dictionary) and it must be RefCell'd because